-Renfrewshire's assets are its workforce, its range and choice of properties and locations, its educational and training institutions and its air, rail, river and motorway infrastructure.
-The Council has prepared an Employment and Economic Regeneration Strategy to build on all of these assets and to promote and deliver new economic investment for the area.
+Renfrewshire's assets are its workforce, its range and choice of business properties and locations, its educational and training institutions and its air, rail, river and motorway infrastructure.
+The Council is preparing a Regeneration Strategy to build on all of these assets and to promote and deliver new economic investment for the area.